 Deploying data locally allows users to access it without a network connection.
 Local data refers to files that are not part of your iOS application deployment.
 Some examples of files typically used as offline data are mobile map packages, runtime geodatabases, offline locators and network datasets, and tile packages.

 Local offline data can be downloaded while the device has a network connection—for example when tile packages are generated from the device and downloaded, or when using the desktop pattern to create mobile map packages which are then stored in a Portal, and downloaded on the device while a network connection is available.
-Alternatively data can be sideloaded—copied to a device's internal storage using tools such as iTunes.
-Sideloading can be useful when files are prepared using ArcGIS Desktop or Pro, and when deploying the same files to many devices.
+Alternatively data can be copied to a device's internal storage (also known as sideloading) using tools such as iTunes.
+Copying to a device can be useful when files are prepared using ArcGIS Desktop or Pro, and when deploying the same files to many devices.

 Projection engine files

 If your app is using grid-based transformations, you will need to deploy the required Projection Engine files to the device.
-Projection Engine files can be side-loaded directly on the iOS device using iTunes.
+Projection Engine files can be copied (sideloaded) directly onto the iOS device using iTunes.

 A full set of Projection Engine files can be downloaded from developers.arcgis.com.